stfbk/CryptoAC/Documentation/README.md

-# CryptoAC | CryptoAC | Documentation
+# CryptoAC | Documentation

-> Last Update: 05/02/2020
+> Last Update: 19/02/2020

 ## Introduction

-*CryptoAC* allows to enforce both traditional and cryptographic Role-Based Access Control (RBAC) policies to protect sensitive cloud-hosted data. *CryptoAC* employs container technology (i.e., Docker) to comply with the microservice paradigm and achieve cloud independency.
-Furthermore, *CryptoAC* decouples the management of the CAC policy from the actual storage of data through the [**Data Access Object**](https://en.wikipedia.org/wiki/Data_access_object) (DAO) pattern.
+*CryptoAC* allows enforcing both traditional and cryptographic *Role-Based Access Control* (RBAC) policies to control access to outsourced sensitive data. *CryptoAC* employs container technology (i.e., Docker) and RESTful APIs for easy integration with other services.
+Moreover, *CryptoAC* decouples the management of the RBAC policy from the storage of data through the [**Data Access Object**](https://en.wikipedia.org/wiki/Data_access_object) (DAO) pattern to be independent of the actual storage solution.

 ## Architecture